ProdataSQL/Fabric/09_sp_WhoIsActive/README.md

 ## 09_sp_WhoIsActive
-This is a rough tool for Fabric DW with similar  output to the world famous sp_WhoIsActive by Adam Machanic https://whoisactive.com/
+Monitoring TSQL Script for Fabric DW with similar output to the world famous sp_WhoIsActive by Adam Machanic https://whoisactive.com/

-This is very much WIP.
 So far it just shows exec requests, sessions and SQL Statements.
 When coming from SqlDbEngine this adds some familiarity to monitoring.

 Maybe in the future we will use KQL and Log Analytics, but hopefully we gte more DMVs to epand this type of solution.